mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 #### contentionFactor

-contentionFactor only applies when algorithm is "Indexed" or "Range".
+contentionFactor may be used to tune performance.
+Only applies when algorithm is "Indexed" or "Range".
 It is an error to set contentionFactor when algorithm is not "Indexed" or "Range".

 #### queryType